-A former federal prosecutor and White House attorney, Mr. Firestone is a trial lawyer with a wide-ranging litigation practice that includes investigations, white-collar defense, civil litigation, plaintiff matters, and whistleblower representation.
+A former federal prosecutor and White House attorney, Mr. Firestone represents whistleblowers.
+He has particular expertise and experience representing whistleblowers in the cryptocurrency and digital assets industry.
+Mr. Firestone is also a trial lawyer with a wide-ranging litigation practice that includes investigations, white-collar defense, civil litigation, personal injury, and medical malpractice.

 Representative matters include the following: